-Turn on 2SV and double the protection on your most important accounts, especially your email.
+Turning on 2SV gives your most important accounts an extra level of protection, especially your email.
 It can be turned on in a matter of minutes – time well spent to keep the fraudsters out.

 2SV can usually be found in the security settings of your account.
-Sometimes it’s called two-factor authentication (2FA) or multi-factor authentication (MFA).
+Sometimes it’s called 2-factor authentication (2FA) or multi-factor authentication (MFA).

 Can’t find what you’re looking for?
-Check out the help section of the account provider’s official website, which should provide detailed instructions.
+Check out the help section of your account provider’s official website, which should provide detailed instructions.

 Or you can follow these links to the instructions for specific services: